GAMES AND CULTURE

 user acquisition.
 Playrix brought

-to the saturated hyper-casual match 3 puzzle game
+a new approach to the saturated hyper-casual match 3 puzzle game

 category to create the huge mobile hits Homescapes and Gardenscapes.
 We are looking for gaming companies that are opening the gaming world to more diverse genres, narratives and experiences.
 We’ve invested in Artie that is making AR-enabled browserbased games, and Mighty Bear Games that brings a family-friendly, casual approach to the battle royale sub-genre via their hit game Butter Royale.
 These developers and others will not just create new categories, genres and sub-genre of games, but also expand what is even possible in a video game.